-Canyon starts at the height of some 1,400 m in the exotic Bélouve forest – unique montane forest with numerous endemic species and ends after some 7.5 km, when Bras de Caverne river joins Rivière du Mât some 240 m above the sea level.
+Canyon starts at the height of some 1,400 m in the exotic Bélouve forest – a unique montane forest with numerous endemic species and ends after some 7.5 km when Bras de Caverne River joins Rivière du Mât some 240 m above the sea level.

-The larger and better known waterfall of Bras de Caverne river joins the canyon from the left side after some 1.4 – 1.8 km.
-Waterfall of Bras de Caverne (River of the Cave) has three major steps.
-First is 210 m tall, it often is dry.
+The larger and better-known waterfall of Bras de Caverne river joins the canyon from the left side after some 1.4 – 1.8 km.
+The waterfall of Bras de Caverne (River of the Cave) has three major steps.
+The first is 210 m tall, and it often is dry.
 After some 550 m comes the next major step – approximately 180 m tall.

 In this part of Trou de Fer meet some six waterfalls – also Bras Mazerine makes here some 270 m tall fall.

-This narrow cirque is filled with almost unbearable noise – the diverse pitch and rhytm of falls creates deafening resonance.
+This narrow cirque is filled with almost unbearable noise – the diverse pitch and rhythm of falls create deafening resonance.

-Now starts dramatic landscape of another character.
-Bras de Caverne stream here flows through incredibly deep slot canyon – the 3.2 km long "Corridor".
+Now starts a dramatic landscape of another character.
+Bras de Caverne stream here flows through an incredibly deep slot canyon – the 3.2 km long "Corridor".

 Stream here is just a few metres wide but the walls of canyon rise up to 850 m tall.
 Walls are covered with tropical plants but nevertheless rather frequent are rockfalls.
-After the frequent rains the bottom of canyon turns into violent stream where no one can survive.
-Rockfalls form small, eerie lakes, including the the Lake of Eels – a truly otherworldy place.
+After the frequent rains, the bottom of the canyon turns into a violent stream where no one can survive.
+Rockfalls form small, eerie lakes, including the Lake of Eels – a truly otherworldy place.

 Exploration and tourism

-Now in the beautiful Bélouve forest have been built nature trails which provide fine views on canyon (but it is not possible to see the bottom).
+Now in the beautiful Bélouve forest have been built nature trails which provide fine views of the canyon (but it is not possible to see the bottom).
 Very often here come helicopters – tourists gladly pay large sums to see Trou de Fer from above.

 Few dare to climb the canyon.
-Unfortunately rather many calamities have happened here – volcanic rock is slippery and crumbling, flash floods – sudden and merciless.
-Nevertheless the climbing route is gradually improving, opening a possibility to experience this amazing place.
+Unfortunately, rather many calamities have happened here – a volcanic rock is slippery and crumbling, and flash floods – sudden and merciless.
+Nevertheless, the climbing route is gradually improving, opening the possibility to experience this amazing place.

-In spite of its small size Réunion offers rather diverse landmarks.
-Most impressive landmarks in Réunion are the numerous supertall waterfalls in forest covered, incredibly deep canyons and ravines.
+In spite of its small size, Réunion offers rather diverse landmarks.
+The most impressive landmarks in Réunion are the numerous supertall waterfalls in forest-covered, incredibly deep canyons and ravines.